MpStyle/microservicetoolkit/microservice.toolkit.messagemediator/README.md

 ![Nuget](https://img.shields.io/nuget/dt/microservice.toolkit.messagemediator)
 ![Nuget](https://img.shields.io/nuget/v/microservice.toolkit.messagemediator)

-An interface to define how microservices interact each other, request-response pattern.
+An interface to define how cloud microservices interact each other across multi instances, using request-response pattern.

 ## How to install